maxwellito/zapper/README.md

 Injectable script to kill popups and banners.
 [Install ZAPPEЯ here](https://maxwellito.github.io/zapper)

+Nowadays, browsing the internet is a pain.
+Too many popups are blocking us form the content.
+News websites are a good examples, with extra large fixed top navigation that blocks a third of the screen.
+Of course, if you are reading this, you know how to open the web tools, find the annoying div then get rid of it.
+But this process is incredibly annoying.
+Something quick and dirty has to be made.
+Browser extension?
+No, it needs be published, people needs to install it, there's more than one browser to maintain.

+So injected script was the default choice.
+It's not perfect, but for a hack it's fine.

 **WARNING**: Not guaranteed to work, and might not behave like expected.

 ## FAQ

+> How do I install it on mobile?

+*Forget about it.
+It's for desktop.*

 > This script doesn't work on Facebook, why?